 The Bavarian Administration of Palaces, Gardens and Lakes, otherwise known as the Bavarian Palace Administration, is one of the most traditional administrative departments in the Free State of Bavaria.
 Created as part of the administration at the court of the electors and kings, it is today one of the largest public authorities responsible for museums in Germany.
 It is also responsible for a very special historical heritage: the many magnificent court gardens, palace parks, gardens and lakes.

 Because of its origins in the court, the Bavarian Palace Administration looks after the palaces and residences of the civil list which remained after the former royal family was no longer in power.
-In addition, however, it has gradually taken over a number of other properties, so that it is currently represented in each of the seven regions of Bavaria with , castles and residences as well as further monuments and artists' houses and gardens21 lakes.
+In addition, however, it has gradually taken over a number of other properties, so that it is currently represented in each of the seven regions of Bavaria with 45 palaces, castles and residences as well as further monuments and artists' houses, 32 historic gardens and 21 lakes.

 In addition to the palaces, castles and residences, churches such as St Bartholomew's and monuments such as the Hall of Liberation in Kelheim, the statue of Bavaria with the Hall of Fame and the Field Marshals' Hall in Munich are also the responsibility of the Bavarian Palace Administrationt.
 As part of Bavaria's cultural heritage, these properties provide a unique insight into important epochs of Bavarian history and naturally also the history of Germany.

-are located in Munich.
+The headquarters of the Bavarian Palace Administration are located in Munich.
 The general administration of all the property and regulation of all personnel, legal and budgetary matters takes place here.
 All relevant publications and advertising measures are planned and produced in Munich.
-Besides, among the staff including specialists in the restoration of the valuable interiors, art historians who are responsible for the museums, building specialists who supervise the rebuilding, restoration and extension of the property in accordance with the principles of preservation, and a garden department which is not only responsible for the maintenance and conservation of the gardens, but also for research into their history. of the Bavarian Palace Administration
+Besides, among the staff including specialists in the restoration of the valuable interiors, art historians who are responsible for the museums, building specialists who supervise the rebuilding, restoration and extension of the property in accordance with the principles of preservation, and a garden department which is not only responsible for the maintenance and conservation of the gardens, but also for research into their history.

 Many administrative offices are also responsible for historic gardens.
 Whether they are baroque formal gardens or 19th-century landscape parks, the gardens looked after by the external administrative offices are tourist attractions as well as important recreational areas for the local people.